-- Sleep feel: We wanted to gauge how each duvet cover felt while sleeping.
-Was it soft and breathable?
-Or was the cover stiff and crinkly?
-We found duvet covers were on both ends of the spectrum and then everything in between.
+- Sleep feel: We noted how each duvet cover felt while sleeping, whether the fabric was soft and breathable, or stiff and crinkly.
+We found duvet covers across the spectrum of comfort levels.

-- Fit: Although we tested all king-size covers, each had slightly different dimensions.
-This was actually quite surprising to us.
-This allowed us to see how each cover fit on a regular king-size comforter — was there extra room to spare, or was it a more snug fit?
+- Fit: Although we tested duvet covers of the same size, each had slightly different dimensions.
+This allowed us to see how each cover fit differently on the same down comforter.

-- Post-wash/post-use durability: After washing each duvet cover, we wanted to get a sense of how the cover held up.
-We found that all covers stayed intact, but since we didn’t test them after months of use and wash, we can’t comment on the durability after a year of use.
+- Durability: After washing each duvet cover, we assessed for any wear and tear.
+We found that all covers stayed intact, but since we haven’t long-term tested any of these duvet covers, we can’t comment on their durability after a year of use.

-- Quality: We really looked into the quality of each duvet cover, which included checking out the seams, buttons, zippers and ties.
+- Quality: We assessed the quality of each duvet cover, including checking out the seams, buttons, zippers and ties.
 Were the seams strong, or were there loose threads?
 And were the buttons, zippers and ties solidified in place or loose?

-- Internal ties: To our surprise, almost all of the duvet covers came with inner ties to keep the duvet or comforter in place, although some seemed more secure than others.
+- Internal ties: To our surprise, almost all of the duvet covers came with inner ties to keep the duvet or comforter in place, although some seemed better finished than others.

 Other duvet covers we tested

 Starting at $119 at Cuddledown

 The Cuddledown 400 Thread Count Solid Sateen Duvet Cover was a delight to sleep with.
 Its sateen fabric is soft and smooth, and it didn’t wrinkle in the wash, resulting in an elegant look on the bed.
 Cuddledown offers their sheets and duvet covers in 26 colors and 6 sizes.
 It didn’t make the cut this time because the corner tabs are slightly short, making them somewhat difficult to tie onto our comforter.